 As a classroom educator, determining how to deliver instruction to ensure that all students are successfully engaged and making academic progress is a challenging, yet essential, task.
 The Pennsylvania Common Core Standards act as the blueprint for your lesson plans and daily instructional practices.
-In addition, students should be grouped based on formative assessment data and needs. approach is characterized by specific content that is delivered within the consistent flow of whole-class, small-group, and individual opportunities.
-This allows students to have their strengths and needs met throughout the instructional cycle.
-Effective teachers realize that students vary and that small group instruction can be very beneficial for all students, especially students with learning needs, students who are English Language
+In addition, students should be grouped based on formative assessment data and needs.
+A teacher's grouping practices "provide a Effective instruction includes the practice that all students have the opportunity to move among learning groups that best correspond to the instructional purpose and students' instructional needs.
+Curriculum materials and instructional programs should be research-validated and carefully matched to each student's needs.
+This instruction should be delivered in the least restrictive environment, based on the individual needs of each student.